Introduction

 More ports you might want to use.

-it might be necessary to allow FTP
+Note: If you want to allow apt-get it might be necessary to allow FTP and HTTPS.

-connections (recommended because sometimes bidirectional communication is required).
+Allow the returned traffic only for RELATED and already ESTABLISHED connections (recommended because sometimes bidirectional communication is required).

 sudo iptables -A INPUT -m state --state RELATED,ESTABLISHED -j ACCEPT